 Do you get the picture?
 Think of all the pieces that would get incorporated into your Dream Job and really see them.
 Write down what you see.
 Keep this handwritten document with you at all times so you can revisit that visualization.

-It’s corny, I know…but it will really help you on the way to finding that vocation you seek.
+It’s corny, I know…but it will really help you in switching jobs.

 2. Determine Your Major Strengths and Skill Sets